yaptide/deploy/README.md

 The backend will be served on port 5000 and the frontend on port 80.
 This step is time consuming and may take more than 10 minutes.

-We assume that you have locally a binary of `shieldhit` simulator stored in the same location as the `site.yml` playbook.
+We assume you have the latest binary of the `shieldhit` simulator locally stored in the same location as the `site.yml` playbook.
 It will be copied by the playbook to the instance and used for running the simulation.

 ```bash